bw-math/bw-math/source/notes/statistics/01_GRAPHICAL_REPRESENTATIONS.rst

 Distribution Shapes
 -------------------

-The shape of the histogram can tell us a lot about the distribution of the sample.
+The shape of the histogram tells a story about the distribution of the sample.

 .. _uniform_shape:

 Uniform
 *******

-A histogram where each class is approximately level with every other class is known as *uniform*.
+A histogram where each class is approximately level with every other class is known as a *uniform* distribution.

 .. plot:: assets/plots/histograms/histogram_uniform.py